jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Always keep your mind as bright and clear as the vast sky, the great ocean, and the highest peak, empty of all thoughts.
-Always keep your body filled with light and heat.
-Fill yourself with the power of wisdom and enlightenment.
+Imagination allows us to escape the predictable.
+It enables us to reply to the common wisdom that we cannot soar by saying, 'Just watch!'
-- Morihei Ueshiba
+- Bill Bradley

-Updated on: [5/8/2022]
+Updated on: [5/9/2022]
 <!-- #quoteEnd -->
 </pre>